leanderseige/cover.boutique/README.md

 ![COVER.BOUTIQUE](images/cover.boutique.png)

-COVER.BOUTIQUE is a web application to create DIY inlays for transparent smartphone cases.
+*cover.boutique* is a web application to create DIY inlays for transparent smartphone cases.
 It runs in browsers on all devices and can be installed as a PWA (progressive web app).
 COVER.BOUTIQUE is IIIF compatible and extensible.

-COVER.BOUTIQUE was awarded with "BEST DESIGN" in Germanys premier cultural hackathon Coding da Vinci https://codingdavinci.de/events/sued/
+*cover.boutique* was awarded with "BEST DESIGN" in Germanys premier cultural hackathon Coding da Vinci https://codingdavinci.de/events/sued/

 ![COVER.BOUTIQUE](images/cdvsued.png)